hugivar/hugiOS/packages/tools/cli/README.md

 const choices = [
     {
-        name: 'Example title to show in the inquirer prompt',
+        name: 'Example title to show in the Inquirer prompt', // Title shown in the Inquirer prompt
-        value: 'setup.Repo',
+        value: 'setup.Repo', // Explained below
-        action: someFunction
+        action: someFunction // Invoked when the value prop is called in either the interactive or non-interactive environment
     },
     {
-        name: 'Another title to show in the inquirer prompt',
+        name: 'Another title to show in the Inquirer prompt',
         value: 'setup.Zsh',
         action: anotherFunction
     }
 ];
 ```

-#### Elements Explained
-1. Name: Title shown in the inquirer prompt
+### Value Prop Explained
-2. Value: Set of commands for commander.
+Set of commands for commander.
 Usually follows the pattern of parent.Child

-    a.
-This function would be called in the non-interactive environment as: pnpm cli parent child
+1.This function would be called in the non-interactive environment as: pnpm cli parent child
-    b.
-This enables grouping to occur so you can have parent.Another, which is called as pnpm cli parent another
+2. This enables grouping to occur so you can have parent.Another, which is called as pnpm cli parent another
-3. Action: Function that is invoked when the value prop is called in either the interactive or non-interactive environment

 ## Inquirer Setup

 The Inqirer setup contains two key pieces, `questionSetup` and `questionAction` as defined by cli.ts

 ### Question Setup
 Dynamically read the config file based on the select type in the initial Inquirier question prompt.
-Lastly.
-Present those dynamics choices as Inquirer options
+Lastly, present those dynamics choices as Inquirer prompt options in the interactive terminal

 ### Question Action
-It interepts the answer provide through the Inquirer prompt and calls the appropriate function listed under the `action` key of your supplied `choices` array.
+Interepts the answer provide through the Inquirer prompt and calls the appropriate function listed under the `action` key of your supplied `choices` array.

 ## Commander Setup